Back to Blog

 Obsidian + AILocal, private, offline note ownershipAI is plugin-dependent

 Remember the gap most “alternative” searches actually describe?
 Export and organization.
 Kortex closes that without making you abandon grounded answers, Audio Overviews, or Video Overviews.
-You don’t trade away NotebookLM’s strengths to fix its workflow weaknesses.
+You don’t trade away Gemini Notebook’s strengths to fix its workflow weaknesses.

 Frequently asked questions

 For free source-grounded research, Claude Projects and ChatGPT both offer strong free tiers.
 For local privacy, Obsidian is free for personal and commercial use.
-None match NotebookLM’s free Audio and Video Overviews, which sit on the free tier with no paywall.
+None match Gemini Notebook’s free Audio and Video Overviews, which sit on the free tier with no paywall.

 Obsidian stores notes locally as Markdown in a vault and works offline by default, giving you full ownership.
 AI features are plugin-dependent rather than built in.
 That trade-off suits users who prioritize data control over polished, native AI output.

-Which alternative is best for citations like NotebookLM?
+Which alternative is best for citations like Gemini Notebook?

 Does any alternative offer Audio and Video Overviews?